hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

         # Optional. uncomment it if you want to set audience for ledger API
         # "--from-literal=audience=${OIDC_AUTHORITY_LEDGER_API_AUDIENCE}"

-To setup the wallet, CNS and SV UI, create the following two secrets.
+To setup the wallet, ANS and SV UI, create the following two secrets.

 .. code-block:: bash